 PHOENIX, Ariz. – Oct.
 4, 2022 – October is Long-Term Care Planning Month.
-Questions around how to afford the rising cost of assisted living and other levels of senior living come into special focus.
+Questions about how to afford the rising cost of assisted living and other levels of senior living come into special focus.
 As Americans grapple with inflation and increased costs, Assisted Living Locators, a nationwide senior placement and referral service, is giving tips on how to pay less for assisted living.

-“Long-term care expenses at assisted living facilities and nursing homes are climbing, as the industry copes with inflation,” said Angela Olea RN Assisted Living Locators CEO.
+“Long-term care expenses at assisted living facilities and nursing homes are climbing as the industry copes with inflation,” said Angela Olea, RN Assisted Living Locators CEO.
 “Our senior advisors have seen move-in fees at assisted living facilities jump from $5,000 to $10,000, or monthly rental fees increase by an unprecedented 10%.”

 Assisted Living Locators offers these tips to choose the right community and stretch your dollar.

-- Consider A Roommate.
+- Consider a Roommate.
 In many senior living communities, a shared space is more cost-effective than a single room or apartment.
 Sharing a room can be safer and prevent loneliness, a common problem among the elderly.

 - Look Nearby.
 Sometimes the cost of assisted living communities is driven by the cost of real estate.
 Look in neighborhoods where the cost of living is less expensive.
 Traveling an extra 30 minutes to a rural or suburban area can result in a meaningful reduction in rent and care costs.